kevteg/docker-guide/README.md

 **Important**

--It is necessary to start the docker daemon as the installation tutorials explain.
+-It is necessary to start the docker daemon as the installation tutorial explain.

 -You should add your user to the docker group in order to use it as a normal user (not sudo).